justmiles/hubot-firebase-brain/README.md

 ```

 ## Configuration
-Set the enviornment variable `FIREBASE_URL` to your firebase/hubot scop. eg https://your_firebase.firebaseio.com/hubot
+Set the enviornment variable `FIREBASE_URL` to your firebase/hubot scope. eg https://your_firebase.firebaseio.com/hubot

 ## (Optional) Firebase Authentication
 Set the enviornment variable `FIREBASE_SECRET` generated here from Firebase (https://your_firebase.firebaseio.com/?page=Admin)

-Create a security rule to allow read/write in the `hubot` scope. (https://your_firebase.firebaseio.com/?page=Security).
-Note that your `FIREBASE_URL` must scope to `hubot` as shown above for authentication to work.
+Create a security rule to allow read/write.
+Simply add `auth.hubot === true` to the scope of your hubot firebase. (https://your_firebase.firebaseio.com/?page=Security).

 ```
 {